 Wolf Gold .223 55 Gr

 Wolf is an established budget Russian ammo brand, which shoots about as clean as a Mig flies.
 But it does shoot reliably and their Gold line is a step or two up from its steel cased stablemates.
 The .223 Wolf Gold line is actually manufactured in Taiwan, in the same factory that makes ammo for the Taiwanese military.
 The 55gr FMJ performs as accurately as every other 55gr FMJ in .223, and offers a reloadable brass case.

 PMC Bronze .223 55 Gr

 Another budget-friendly ammunition, bulk PMC Bronze is a step up from the budget-priced competition offering a 55gr FMJ boat tail bullet, which leaves the tube at 3,200fps and 1,250 ft/lbs, so right on par with other 55gr .223 slugs.

 Home Defense Ammunition

 Expect the unexpected, and train like your life depends on it.
 No matter the situation, these home defense ammo selections will have your six.

 Federal LE Tactical TRU .223 55 Gr SP

 Well suited for any of the myriad M4 clones on the market, the TRU 55gr soft point is made specifically for semi-automatics.
 Read: AR-15s.
-The soft point offers the advantages of both worlds.
+The soft point offers the best advantages of both worlds.
 Ideally suited for patrol weapons with their excellent penetration and weight retention.
 Good expansion close to that of a hollow point.

 Hornady 223 55 Gr SP

-Hornady sells a nearly identical soft point as the Federal TRU, weighing in at 55gr and offering the same quality as their higher end products that you have come to expect.
+Hornady sells a nearly identical soft point as the Federal TRU.
+It weighs in at 55gr and offers the same quality as their higher-end products that you’ve come to expect.

 The Adaptable Cartridge

-The .223 has proven to be an adaptable, reliable, and versatile caliber with loads ranging from lightning fast varmint rounds, to antelope and deer rounds, to heavy boat-tails for precision marksmanship and tactical sharpshooting.
+The .223 has proven to be an adaptable, reliable, and versatile caliber.
+It has a variety of loads ranging from lightning-fast varmint rounds, to antelope and deer rounds, to heavy boat-tails for precision marksmanship and tactical sharpshooting.
 It is cheap, plentiful, and very useful to have around.
-You can sleep easy with an AR-15 loaded with dedicated tactical ammo standing watch, and the landowner is confident he can dispatch all form of varmints with a healthy dose of .223 Remington.
+You can sleep easy with an AR-15 loaded with dedicated tactical 77gr rounds standing watch.
+Any landowner is confident he can dispatch all forms of varmints with a healthy dose of .223 Remington.